-MyLymeData is one of the largest patient-driven registries in the nation, with nearly 12,000 patients enrolled.
+MyLymeData is one of the largest patient-driven registries in the nation, with over 13,000 patients enrolled.
 It was created by patients, is run by patients and will address the issues that Lyme disease patients care about.
 MyLymeData Viz provides the community with results from MyLymeData.
 If you are enrolled in MyLymeData, we thank you for providing the data that will accelerate the pace of research in Lyme disease.
 If you are not enrolled, please enroll today.

 MyLymeData surveyed patients on topic of privacy – The results showed that Lyme disease patients face disrespect and discrimination both within and outside the healthcare system.
 They also worry that healthcare data might be used against them by employers, insurers, and other healthcare providers.